-Bill’s debut feature, Runaway, premiered to universal accolades at Tribeca and Toronto.
-It went on to take the top prize at the Austin Film Festival and was subsequently released by eOne Films.
+Bill’s debut feature, Runaway, was hailed by critics as “Brilliant” and “Hitchcockian” as it premiered to universal accolades at Tribeca and Toronto.
+It went on to screen worldwide at Avignon, Woodstock, Vail, Palm Springs, and other top festivals.
+Bill also took the top prize at the Austin Film Festival for his work on Runaway, which was subsequently released by eOne Films.

-Bill has also been a featured panelist, moderator and jurist at the Austin Film Festival, Scriptfest/The Great American Pitchfest and Screencraft’s Nashville Writers Conference.
-He’s been a featured speaker and panelist for industry organizations including the Independent Feature Project, Women in Film, Tribeca Film Festival and the Northwest Screenwriters Guild.
+Bill has also been a featured panelist and jurist at the Austin Film Festival, Scriptfest/The Great American Pitchfest, and Screencraft’s Nashville Writers Conference.
+He’s been a featured speaker for industry organizations including the Independent Feature Project, Women in Film, the Tribeca Film Festival, the Phoenix Screenwriters Association, and the Northwest Screenwriters Guild.